mainmatter/mainmatter.com/src/workshops/advanced-testing-in-rust.md

 ---
-title: "Testing in Rust: going beyond the basics"
+title: "Workshop: Testing in Rust: going beyond the basics"
 tags: "rust"
 format: "Workshop: 1 day"
 subtext: "Bookable for teams – on-site or remote"
-description: The workshop is designed for software developers who have a good understanding of Rust's basic concepts and want to move beyond the built-in testing toolkit.
+description: A 1-day workshop designed for software developers who have a good understanding of Rust's basic concepts and want to move beyond the built-in testing toolkit.
 introduction: |
   <p>No application is an island: you need to interact with third-party APIs, databases and who knows what else.
   Testing those interactions is tricky, to say the least!